SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Remember to remove the folder containing items for which you did not get the copyrights or sharing license.
 This will be the publicly available showcase of your work.

+TO DO: if the items with no public license are scattered in the additional materials folder, it might be quite tedious to remove them.
+Shall they be stored in dedicated subfolder?

 Archive